J12934/standalone-web-container/content/article.md

 [//]: <> (divider)

 ### Introduction
-In fact of it's natural the web assets are static.
+Web assets are static.
 Therefore necessary configurations e.g. links to other systems must be compiled into the code at build time or could be dynamically loaded via a ReST resource at runtime.

 [//]: <> (divider)